data-apis/array-api/spec/API_specification/manipulation_functions.md

 -   **axis**: _Optional\[ int ]_

     -   axis along which the arrays will be joined.
 If `axis` is `None`, arrays must be flattened before concatenation.
-If `axis` is negative, the function must count from last dimension.
+If `axis` is negative, the function must determine the axis along which to join by counting from the last dimension.
 Default: `0`.

 #### Returns